 Being a business intelligence and data warehouse developer, not a DBA, it took me a while to understand table partitioning.
 I had to read a lot, get plenty of hands-on experience and make some mistakes along the way.
 (The illustration to the left is my Table Partitioning Cheat Sheet.)
 One of my favorite ways to learn something is to figure out how to explain it to others, so I recently did a webinar about table partitioning.
+(Update in 2020: The webinar has now been archived.
+Please contact Pragmatic Works if you would like to watch it, as they are the owners and publishers.)
 I wanted to follow that up with focused blog posts that included answers to questions I received during the webinar.
 This post covers the basics of partitioned tables, partition columns, partition functions and partition schemes.

 Continue reading →